 I think having the Daleks escape at the end of “Victory of the Daleks” also got round making them a threat after “Journey’s End” quite nicely too.
 It would always be difficult to make them seem menacing after “Journey’s End” as it showed them threatening every universe.
 Where do you go from there?
 Anything is going to seem like a come down after that.
 Also in “Journey’s End” they actually managed to kill a recurring character, Harriet Jones, and it took the combined might of the main cast of three different series to stop them.

 At no point in that entire story does the Doctor have the better of them.
-Its a great way of making them still seem powerful after “Journey’s End” and at the same time having the Daleks escape so we don’t need to have any more last of the Daleks stuff.
+Its a great way of making them still seem powerful after “Journey’s End” and at the same time having the Daleks escape, so we don’t need to have any more last of the Daleks stories.
 It kills two birds with one stone.

 The idea of the Daleks winning against the Doctor would be revisited again somewhat in the Moffat penned “Asylum of the Daleks” where the Daleks manage to capture the Doctor (not believing he died at lake Silenco unlike the Silence) and force him to destroy the asylum.
 It is only with the aid of Clara that the Doctor is able to escape and though he is able to wipe their memory of him, the Daleks main plan which is to use the Doctor to destroy the asylum is undoubtedly a success.